business & Commercial services

 How does my business obtain an EIN (Employee Identification Number) or “federal ID number” for my corporation?

 The Employee Identification Number is obtained from the Internal Revenue Service, www.irs.gov.
-The Corporations Division does not issue or maintain records of EINs.
+The Corporations Division does not issue EINs.

 How do I get a “tax number”?

 A “tax number” may refer to a sales tax identification number and can be obtained from the Revenue Division of the Department of Finance and Administration.
 You may contact that division by telephone at 501-682-1895.

 Where would I obtain a state business license?

 A state board, commission, or association regulates most businesses that require a state license or permit.
 For example, to sell real estate you must obtain a license from the Real Estate Commission.

 What types of entities are on file with the Business and Commercial Services Division of the Secretary of State?